natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 .. math:: Z = \frac{(\omega-1.25) P}{AWC}

-where P and AWC should be average values of Precipitation and Available Water Capacity, respectively, in the study area.
-AWC can be calculated from PAWC (Plant Available Water Content), soil depth and land cover root depth as:
+where P and AWC should be average values of Precipitation and Available Water Capacity, respectively, in the study area. :math:`AWC` is the volumetric (mm) plant available water content.
+The soil texture and effective rooting depth define :math:`AWC`, which establishes the amount of water that can be held and released in the soil for use by a plant.
+It is estimated as the product of the plant available water capacity (PAWC) and the minimum of root restricting layer depth and vegetation rooting depth:

-.. math:: AWC = PAWC \times min(soil depth, root depth)
+.. math:: AWC = Min(Rest.layer.depth, root.depth)\cdot PAWC

+Root restricting layer depth is the soil depth at which root penetration is inhibited because of physical or chemical characteristics.
+Vegetation rooting depth is often given as the depth at which 95% of a vegetation type's root biomass occurs.
+PAWC is the plant available water capacity, i.e. the difference between field capacity and wilting point.

 Alternatively, following a study by Donohue et al. (2012) encompassing a range of climatic conditions in Australia, Z could be estimated as 0.2*N, where N is the number of rain events per year.
 The definition of a rain event is the one used by the authors of the study, characterized by a minimum period of 6 hours between two storms.
 Calibration of the Z coefficient may also be used by comparing modeled and observed data.
 Note that the Budyko curve theory suggests that the sensitivity of the model to Z is lower when Z values are high, or in areas with a very low or very high aridity index (:math:`\frac{ET_0}{P}`; see Fig. 5 in Zhang et al. 2004).